QamerHassan/Rizviz-InterviewsPortal/README.md

 <div align="center">

-Made with ❤️ by the Rizviz Engineering Team
+Made with ❤️ by Qamer Hassan

 </div>